OpenCilk/www.opencilk.org/src/doc/tutorials/introduction-to-cilk-programming.md

 }
 ```

+A spawned function is called a {% defn "child" %} of the function that spawned it.
+Conversely, the function that executes the `cilk_spawn` statement is known as the {% defn "parent" %} of the spawned function.

 A `cilk_spawn` statement has two forms, depending on whether it returns a value or not.
 ```c
 var = cilk_spawn func(args);	// func() returns a value
 cilk_spawn func(args);			// func() returns void
 ```

 `var` is a variable with the type returned by `func`.
 It is known as the *receiver* because it receives the function call result.
-The receiver must be omitted for `void` functions.
+The receiver must be omitted for `void` functions. `args` are the arguments to the function being spawned.

-`args` are the arguments to the function being spawned.
-Be careful to ensure that pass-by-reference and pass-by-address arguments have life spans that extend at least until the next `cilk_sync` or else the spawned function may outlive the variable and attempt to use it after it has been destroyed.
-Note that this is an example of a data race which would be caught by cilksan.

 {% alert %}
 **Note:** A function can be spawned using any expression that is a function.
 For instance you could use a function pointer or member function pointer, as in: